renovatebot/renovate/docs/usage/docker.md

       hostType: 'docker',
       hostName: 'your.host.io',
       username: '<your-username>',
-      password: '<your-password>',
+      password: 'process.env.SELF_HOSTED_DOCKER_IMAGES_PASSWORD',
     },
   ],
 };
 ```

-If you need to configure per-repository credentials then you can also configure the above within a repository's Renovate config (e.g. `renovate.json`);
+If you need to configure per-repository credentials then you can also configure the above within a repository's Renovate config (e.g. `renovate.json`).